 Treatment for DID involves revisiting past traumatic experiences, which may be upsetting for friends and family.
 Make sure you look after yourself, and seek help to look after your own mental health.

 - Make time to regularly do things you enjoy, either alone or with friends.

-- Talk to other people about how you feel.
+- Talk to people you trust about how you feel.
 Ask a health professional or contact SANE’s free counselling support for details of support groups and other services for family carers in your local area.

 - Try to focus on the things that you can control, not on the things outside of your control.
-You cannot control the behaviour of a person with DID, but you can manage your reaction.
+It’s okay to not know what to do or what to say.

-Experiences of DID and dissociation can be challenging, but with support a full and meaningful life is possible.
+Living with DID can be challenging, but with support a full and meaningful life is possible.